red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 - Understand the basic concepts of erasure coding
 - Create a gdeploy configuration for a disperse volume
 - Deploy a disperse volume using gdeploy
+- Write files to a disperse volume and observe the backend
 - Manually fail bricks and observe the high availability of erasure coding